MadStu/noughts-and-crosses/README.md

   - On top of the gameboard it displays who's turn it is also whether the hard mode is ON or OFF.
   - The hard mode can be toggled on or off by clicking or tapping the ON/OFF text.
   - The ON/OFF toggle is using the Edo font.
+  - The game will reset if the user toggles the hard mode.
   - The user can click or tap on whatever square they'd like to take their turn.
   - The gameboard will shake to provide feedback to the user when they try to take a turn but the square is already occupied, or if they try to place their nought but it's not their turn.
   - The gameboard will also shake when it's resetting itself.